leandrocgsi/erudio-api-oauth2/README.md

 # HATEOAS

-According with [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) [HATEOAS](https://spring.io/understanding/HATEOAS) is final level of REST.
-One API is realy RESTful when implements this standart.
+According with [Richardson maturity model](http://martinfowler.com/articles/richardsonMaturityModel.html) [HATEOAS](https://spring.io/understanding/HATEOAS) is final level of REST.
+One API is really [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) when implements this standart.
 As you can see our app have HATEOAS support.

 ```json
 [